Devil's Pass

-Devil's Pass (originally titled The Dyatlov Pass Incident) is a 2013 horror film directed by Renny Harlin, written by Vikram Weet, and starring Holly Goss, Matt Stokoe, Luke Albright, Ryan Hawley, and Gemma Atkinson as Americans who investigate the Dyatlov Pass incident.
+Devil's Pass (originally titled The Dyatlov Pass Incident) is a 2013 horror film directed by Renny Harlin, written by Vikram Weet, and starring Holly Goss, Matt Stokoe, Luke Albright, Ryan Hawley and Gemma Atkinson as Americans who investigate the Dyatlov Pass incident.
 It is shot in the style of found footage.

 Plot

-Five Oregon college students set off to find out what happened to the nine hikers who mysteriously died in the Dyatlov Pass incident.
-Holly and Jensen are co-directors, J. P. and Andy are expert climbers, and Denise is the sound engineer.
-After the film introduces the characters, Russian-language news, Russia-24, discusses the students' disappearance.
-The Russian government recovers video footage but refuses to release it to the public; however, hackers obtain and release the footage, which forms the rest of the film.
+Russian-language news, Russia-24, discusses five Oregon college students' disappearance.
+The Russian government recovers video footage but refuses to release it to the public; however, hackers obtain and release the footage.
+The students were in Russia to find out what happened to the nine hikers who mysteriously died in the Dyatlov Pass incident.
+Holly King and Jensen Day are co-directors, J.P.
+Hauser, Jr. and Andy Thatcher are expert climbers, and Denise Evers is the sound engineer.

-In Russia, the students first try to contact a member of the initial 1959 expedition who turned back after becoming ill on the first day.
-However, the man has been hospitalized following a nervous breakdown.
+The students first try to contact Piotr Karov, a member of the initial 1959 expedition who turned back after becoming ill on the first day.
+However, Karov has been hospitalized following a nervous breakdown.
 The administrators at the hospital claim that he is dead and attempt to turn away the filmmakers.
-In an upstairs window, the students see a man they assume to be the survivor; he holds up a sign in Russian and is dragged away by orderlies.
+In an upstairs window, the students see a man they assume to be Karov; he holds up a sign in Russian and is dragged away by orderlies.
 At a bar, the students recruit Sergei, who translates the sign as a warning to "stay away".
 Undeterred, Sergei introduces them to his aunt, Alya, who was part of the first rescue team.
 She tells them that a strange machine and eleven bodies were found at the site, not nine, as is commonly reported.
 The final two bodies had something wrong with them.

 At their campsite, Holly hears howling.
 The next morning, the group notices barefoot prints in the snow that start and stop suddenly.
 Jensen claims the footprints are from yeti, but the others claim that Holly is messing with them.
 After hiking further, they again hear howling and find footprints that lead to a weather tower.
 Inside the weather tower, they find a human tongue.
 Denise wants to leave, but the others convince her to continue.
 Jensen reveals that as a teenager, he had heard the howling during a bad acid trip that ended with him being arrested while yelling incoherently about demons.
 Holly attempts to comfort Jensen by relating that she has had recurring dreams about Dyatlov Pass, which she interprets as fate.
 Unnoticed by the group, two mysterious creatures move through the snow in the distance.